 The homes we sell are built by employees of subcontractors and other contract parties.
 We do not have the ability to control what these contract parties pay their employees or the work rules they impose on their employees.
 However, various governmental agencies have sought, and in the future may seek, to hold contract parties like us responsible for violations of wage and hour laws, workers' compensation and other work-related laws by firms whose employees are performing contracted for services.
 While the future of joint employer liability remains uncertain, if we were deemed to be a joint employer of our subcontractors' employees, we could become responsible for collective bargaining obligations of, and labor law violations by, our subcontractors.
 Governmental rulings that make us responsible for labor practices by our subcontractors could create substantial exposures for us in situations that are not within our control.

 Risk Related to Planned Spin-Off

-Our planned spin-off of some of our businesses may not achieve its goals.
+Our previously announced spin-off of some of our businesses may not occur within any particular time period or at all.